Dr Cathryn Pearce

 I grew up on the Alaskan coast, which gave me an appreciation for the sea and for maritime history.
 This love of maritime history has shaped my career from the beginning.
 I was fortunate to come to the University of Portsmouth in 2017 to teach on the MA Naval History programme.

-I received my PhD from the Greenwich Maritime Institute, University of Greenwich, where I investigated the actual practices of Cornish wrecking, as opposed to folkloric narratives.
+I received my PhD from the Greenwich Maritime Institute, University of Greenwich, where I investigated the practices of wrecking (shipwreck plundering) mainly in Cornwall, but also in other parts of the UK.
 My previous history qualifications include a BA in History from the University of Alaska-Fairbanks and an MA in British and Maritime History from the University of Victoria, in British Columbia, Canada.

 I worked for the University of Alaska Anchorage and its various branch campuses for 22 years, in both a part-time capacity and full-time as a tenured professor of history before moving to the UK.
 I was a member of the history team and Greenwich Maritime Centre at the University of Greenwich for five years prior to joining Portsmouth.

-I teach Naval History Research Skills, and supervise on Naval History Project and Naval History Dissertation modules at the postgraduate level along with PhD supervisions.
+I coordinate and teach Naval History Research Skills, coordinate Naval Research Project, and supervise on the Project and Naval History Dissertation modules at the postgraduate level along with PhD supervisions.

 In previous posts, I have taught undergraduate modules on Making History, Global Exploration; Maritime Nation: Britain and the Sea from 1500; various European History from the Early Modern period to 1945; Maritime History of Alaska and the North Pacific; Russian America: A Social and Cultural History; Alaska History; History of the Gold Rush; Colonies and Revolution (US); American Women's History to 1870; World War II in the Aleutians; and the History of Discoveries.